pure-data/externals-howto/README.rst

     CLASS_MAINSIGNALIN(<class_name>, <class_data>, <f>);

-The macro ``CLASS_MAINSIGNALIN`` declares, that the class will use signal-inlets.
+Macro ``CLASS_MAINSIGNALIN`` declares that the objectclass' first inlet will accept a signal.

-The first macro-argument is a pointer to the signal-class.
+The first macro argument is a pointer to the signal class.
-The second argument is the type of the class-data space.
+The second argument is the type of the class data space.
-The third argument is a (dummy-)floating point-variable of the data space, that is needed to automatically convert “float”-messages into signals if no signal is present at the signal-inlet.
+The third argument is a (dummy) floating point variable of the data space, that is needed to automatically convert “float” messages into signals if no signal is present at the signal inlet.

-No “float”-methods can be used for signal-inlets, that are created this way.
+No “float” methods can be used for signal inlets created this way.

 dsp\_add
 ^^^^^^^^